Dictionary and array functions in Jitterbit Integration Studio

 The key must be a string or have a string representation, with null keys not allowed.
 Any value is allowed, even null values.

-Returns true if the value was added and the new key added to the dictionary or false if the key already existed and the value at that key was instead updated.
+if the key already existed and the value at that key was instead updated.
 If the first argument is not defined or is not a dictionary, it will be initialized to an empty dictionary before the value is added.

-See also the Dict function.
+See also the Dict

 Examples